dduan/duan.ca/_posts/2019-07-01-combine-hygiene.md

 Here are a few habits that help keeping your project that prevasively uses `Combine.Subject` *sane*.
-They should seem obvious to anyone who understands murphy's law and the value of minialism in interfaces.
+They should seem obvious to anyone who understands Murphy's law and the value of minialism in interfaces.
 If you already are using some reactive stream implementation, substitute the types with their counterparts in your framework and these rules should seem down right **basic**.

-## Disguise `Subject`s as `Publisher`s
+## Vend `Subject`s as `Publisher`s

 `Subject`s help bridge from the imperitive to the reactive world.
 Somewhat paradoxically, sharing them is not very "RX-y".
-This is akin to prefering `let`s over `var`: sharing the stream, but not the previlage of mutating it.
+This is akin to prefering `let`s over `var`.

-Most of the time, what you want to share is the values pumped into the stream.
+Most of the time, what you want to share is the values pumped into the stream, not the privilage to mutate it.
 Because Subjects conform to `Publisher`, it's easy to hide from the users the fact that your stream is backed by them.
-With Combine this conversion happens via type-erasure:

 ```swift
 // Bad: now anyone who get a hold of it can mess with your stream!